cse-labs/res-edge-labs/README.md

 ## Prerequisites

-This lab can be executed from any system that can access <https://github.com/cse-labs/res-edge-labs>, and <https://res-edge.com>
+- This lab can be executed from any system that can access <https://github.com/cse-labs/res-edge-labs>, and <https://res-edge.com>
-This lab requires kubectl [Installation Instructions](https://kubernetes.io/docs/tasks/tools/#kubectl) This lab requires the Flux CLI - [Installation Instructions](https://fluxcd.io/flux/installation/#install-the-flux-cli) This lab requires an existing k8s cluster with kubectl set to work on that cluster.
+- his lab requires kubectl [Installation Instructions](https://kubernetes.io/docs/tasks/tools/#kubectl)
+- This lab requires the Flux CLI - [Installation Instructions](https://fluxcd.io/flux/installation/#install-the-flux-cli)
+- This lab requires an existing k8s cluster with kubectl set to work on that cluster.
 Setting up such cluster is out of scope for this lab.

 ## Steps